 We’re very aware that baked chicken strips aren’t that special, but hear us out.
 You can still use a little bit of oil so they resemble a fried chicken.
 Buy incorporate some of it into the batter, and drizzle a little onto the pan before placing the chicken.

 You need a very thick, sturdy batter for this one, otherwise it can and will slip off and leave the chicken naked.
 Add cornflakes to the batter to crisp it up, this way the chicken strips will still be crunchy.

-Make sure to turn on the broiler for the last few minutes of cooking, to get a real nice crispy edge on them.
+Make sure to turn on the broiler for the last few minutes of cooking, to get a really nice crispy edge on them.
 You will need to pre-heat your oven as high as it goes.

 Fire up the grill !

-Another options is to simply grill the chicken strips.
+Another option is to simply grill the chicken strips.
 Again, you will need a thicker batter, but as long as the coals are red and you can put a lid on the grill, the chicken will cook through nicely.